 The annual arrival of F1 to New York could itself serve as an all-day, Manhattan-based, promotional, and media event on a global scale.

 Several promotional team trailers and promotional yet functional F1 cars could be off-loaded and displayed the night before a principal media event the next morning at either > Bryant Park, Central Park South, Rockefeller Center, Wall Street, etc. The F1 arrival event could be held at different locations each year.

 The next morning, an F1 media/promotional event could be held in conjunction with teams, constructor dealers, the other North American venues, indeed all race venues worldwide, and their respective city or country's Department of Tourism.

 The location of this proposed event can remain fixed throughout the day or be divided across two locations within Manhattan.

 The transition from one location to the other would be an F1 motorcade, on a predetermined and timed route with temporary road closures seamlessly clearing the path from one location to another.

 On route, promotional F1 cars could traverse Manhattan, visible and audible to the world, therefore becoming an alternate way of getting F1 cars on the streets of Manhattan each year. >

-Since more than 15 nationalities are represented within Formula 1 racing, and every news agency on planet earth has offices or journalists in Manhattan, this proposed arrival event would sit prominently on the New York Events Calendar, being reported locally, nationally, and internationally.
+Since 15 nationalities are represented within Formula One racing, and every news agency on planet earth has offices or journalists in Manhattan, this proposed arrival event would sit prominently on the New York Events Calendar, being reported locally and nationally and internationally.

 Each of the locations mentioned above and elsewhere within this proposal can meaningfully connect their racing or sponsorship programs to their respective commercial brands. > A good start.